NoQuarterTeam/boilerplate/README.md

 ## Get Started

-**Must have node and postgres installed and setup locally**
+**Must have node and pnpm installed and setup locally**

-1. `npm i`
+1. `pnpm i`
-2. `createdb boilerplate`
-3. `npm run db:migrate`
+2. Create db in planetscale and add connection string to .env
+3. `cd packages/database pnpm db:push`

-Make sure you have created a .env file in the api package with the right values, you can use .env.example as the template
+Make sure you have created a .env file with the right values, you can use .env.example as the template

 ## Development

-`npm run build`
-then
-`npm run dev`
+`pnpm run dev`

 ## Production